Search

 But there's more to this process than just updating a few account names.
 Your estate may be subject to taxes on the assets transferred after your passing, potentially lowering the amount your loved ones ultimately receive.

-The good news is that you can minimize the impact of these "death taxes."
+The good news is that you can minimize the impact of estate taxes with proactive planning strategies.
 The first step is understanding the nuances of how taxes fit into wealth transfer strategies to use them to your advantage, whether upon your death or during your lifetime.

-Thoughtful planning today can make a significant difference in how much wealth you’re able to pass on.
-Here's what you should know about estate tax planning:
+Thoughtful estate tax planning today can make a meaningful difference in what you’re able to pass on tomorrow.
+Here’s what to know as you begin the process.

 What is a taxable estate?